grafana/grafana/docs/sources/setup-grafana/installation/suse-opensuse/index.md

 ## Install Grafana from the YUM respository

-If you install from the YUM repository, then Grafana is automatically updated every time you run `sudo yum update`.
+If you install from the YUM repository, then Grafana is automatically updated every time you run `sudo zypper update`.

 | Grafana Version    | Package            | Repository                |
 | ------------------ | ------------------ | ------------------------- |